 Sometimes things just don’t go as right as they could and sometimes when that happens particular people are always present.
-You get the feeling that perhaps, just perhaps they have a little bit influence, it could be some sort of bad air or perhaps it’s a form of karma attached to your relationship with that person.
+You feel that perhaps, just perhaps they have a little bit influence, it could be some sort of bad air or perhaps it’s a form of karma attached to your relationship with that person.
 Just maybe, a bit anyway, or is it because they are around you get nervous about what might happen.
-When you’re in this state of mind things happened anyway.
+When you’re in this state of mind, things happened, anyway.
 Don’t know, but this is definitely the case in recent times when my friend Gazza is around, especially when friend Gazza and I are in the throes of fishing.

 I started the little 15 HP Mercury on my boat, all four of us took up position and I headed north as planned.
-Just as the motor was singing that beautiful song it has when working at optimum performance it sputtered and stopped completely.
-There we were not more than fifty yards from the apartment wharfs and right under the eye of the Coast Guard, stopped.
-Well not quite stopped, as the tide was having some influence and gently taking us in the direction it was going which was out over the bar.
-Remember “across the bar is certainly not a place you want to be in a little tin boat.”
+Just as the motor sang that beautiful song it has when working at optimum performance it sputtered and stopped completely.
+There we were, not more than fifty yards from the apartment wharves and right under the eye of the Coast Guard, stopped.
+Well, not quite stopped, as the tide was having some influence and gently taking us in the direction it was going, which was out over the bar.
+Remember, “across the bar is certainly not a place you want to be in a little tin boat.”
 Not to worry yet as that is nearly a kilometre away from here.

-I concentrated on trying to find the cause of this sudden stop, usually this is something like forgetting to open the breather in the top of the petrol tank, or failing to push the fuel line home on the red plastic fuel tank.
-Neither of these seem the issue, In the meantime our drift had taken us passed a fisherman with his lines out from a jetty, tangling my over vocal crew and passengers.
-Gaza is shouting instructions of the bleeding obvious at me while waving a paddle around and trying to clear the fishing line, and the ladies are just enjoying the moment cracking jokes at my expense and pushing the knife in deeply into their men’s pride.
+I concentrated on trying to find the cause of this sudden stop, usually, this is something like forgetting to open the breather in the top of the petrol tank, or failing to push the fuel line home on the red plastic fuel tank.
+Neither of these seems the issue, In the meantime, our drift had taken us past an angler with his lines out from a jetty, tangling my over vocal crew and passengers.
+Gaza is shouting instructions of the bleeding obvious to me while waving a paddle around and trying to clear the fishing line, and the ladies are just enjoying the moment cracking jokes at my expense and pushing the knife in deeply into their men’s pride.

-I wasn’t in panic yet we were drifting with the tide towards the entrance but we had a long way to go and only a few strokes of the paddle would see us at the shore.
-I was certain that a we could get the motor running again, although it occurred to me that it might be flooded which would take time to clear.
+I wasn’t in a panic yet we were drifting with the tide towards the entrance but we had a long way to go and only a few strokes of the paddle would see us at the shore.
+I was certain that we could get the motor running again, although it occurred to me I might flood it which would take time to clear.

-Thirty meters to the South of us was the Coast Guard who we’d passed, were also drifting while they pottered about doing whatever Coast Guards do on their boat before heading out to patrol.
-To the west about twenty yards away were the jetty’s of the high-rise apartments that lined this part of the passage.
+Thirty meters to the South of us was the Coast Guard who we’d passed, were also drifting while they pottered about doing whatever Coast Guard do on their boat before heading out to patrol.
+To the west, about twenty yards away were the jetties of the high-rise apartments that lined this part of the passage.
 People were swimming and fishing and watching this group of older people in a tin boat who appear in some kind of trouble.
-To the east about three hundred meters away is the beach we are going to with the rest of our party looking curiously on at the proceedings.
-To the north is the boiling pumicestone passage bar, beyond which is the big wide ocean we certainly don’t want to cross that.
+To the east, about three hundred meters away is the beach we are going to with the rest of our party looking curiously on at the proceedings.
+To the north is the boiling Pumicestone passage bar, beyond which is the big wide ocean we certainly don’t want to cross that.